Why all AI-written tweets sound the same (and how to actually fix it)

 1. Train a dedicated voice model on your full profile, not on prompts

 The corpus has to be your full profile.
 Not a sample of your favorite posts.
-Your full profile of 100 to 200 posts, replies, threads, and images across nine signals of voice (tone, vocabulary, hook style, pacing, formatting, quirks, persona, authority, topics).
+Your full profile of 100 to 200 posts, replies, threads, and images across 10 signals of voice (sentence rhythm, vocabulary, hook patterns, rhetorical structure, tonal range, punctuation habits, recurring references, taboos, mode-specific voice, and persona markers).
 The replies matter as much as the posts.
 The way you reply to people in DMs and quote-tweets carries more of your voice than your most-curated essays, because you are not performing.
-The full canonical treatment of which nine signals matter and why is in the 9 dimensions of Voice DNA.
-The training corpus has to cover all nine to produce output that holds across formats.
+The full canonical treatment of which 10 signals matter and why is in the 10 signals of Voice DNA.
+The training corpus has to cover all 10 to produce output that holds across formats.

 2. Build a voice doc with explicit taboos